 - Time period for which funding is requested

 - Information about those who will be helped by and interested in the work and how you will communicate with them

 - Amount of funding requested from MacArthur and total cost (estimates are acceptable)

 The Foundation’s Response

-We will send you an acknowledgment that your letter of inquiry was received, and we will direct it to the appropriate staff members for review.
-If, as a result of that review, the Foundation concludes that there is no prospect of MacArthur funding, we will notify you promptly.
-Inquiries eligible for grant support will be acknowledged upon receipt at the Foundation; the review process for eligible inquiries can take up to eight weeks.
+We will send you an acknowledgment within five business days to confirm that your letter of inquiry was received, and we will direct it to the appropriate staff members for review.
+The review process for eligible inquiries can take up to eight weeks, unless otherwise noted elsewhere.

 As is now the case with most charities in the United States who make grants to organizations based outside the United States, the Foundation checks the names of foreign-based grantees and the principal officers and directors of such grantees against one or more lists maintained by the U.S. government, the European Union, and the United Nations, which contain the names determined by such entities to be terrorist organizations or individual terrorists.
 This process is a result of legislation passed by the U.S. Congress, Executive Orders issued by the President, and suggested guidelines issued by the U.S. Department of the Treasury.
 A memorandum on this topic is available upon request.